apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/optional-plugins/_index.en.md

 - `org.apache.shardingsphere:shardingsphere-opengauss-protocol`, the OpenGauss implementation of the database protocol
 - `org.apache.shardingsphere:shardingsphere-proxy-frontend-core`, used by ShardingSphere-Proxy to parse and adapt the protocol for accessing the database
 - `org.apache.shardingsphere:shardingsphere-proxy-frontend-mysql`, a MySQL implementation for ShardingSphere-Proxy to parse and adapt the protocol for accessing the database
-- `org.apache.shardingsphere:shardingsphere-proxy-frontend-reactive-mysql`, the `vertx-sql-client` implementation of MySQL for ShardingSphere-Proxy to parse and adapt the protocol for accessing the database
 - `org.apache.shardingsphere:shardingsphere-proxy-frontend-postgresql`, a PostgresSQL implementation for ShardingSphere-Proxy to parse and adapt the protocol for accessing the database
 - `org.apache.shardingsphere:shardingsphere-proxy-frontend-opengauss`, an openGauss implementation for ShardingSphere-Proxy to parse and adapt the protocol for accessing the database
 - `org.apache.shardingsphere:shardingsphere-proxy-backend`, the backend for ShardingSphere Proxy